ChefYeshpal/Pomodoro-timer/README.md

     - Instead of calling stopTimer() which ends the session, I made it directly handle the timer cleanup and call completeCurrentSession()
     - This should make it properly end the current session (wether it be work or break)
   - Added console updates to be able to view if console registers sessions starting.
 Should also help in timekeeping?
+  - Should show start time end time for sessions in the bar graph when mouse is hovering over them
+  - Added filters in stats dialogue, so it should now show hourly, quaterly (6 hours), half-day (12 hours) and full (24 hours) for easier looking into if it's working or not
+    - Also made it so that the bar glows a bit when I hover my mouse over it
+  - Added gray areas to tell what amount of time you have skipped in work and break